20LitersAdmin/filterbuildscheduler/README.md

   7. A job handles transferring count-related fields to it's related item, then deletes the Count record.
     - The job runs `count.update_item_and_destroy!`
     - The job runs after Inventory is marked completed via `Delayed::Job#perform_later`
+    - Should Counts persist for one cycle?
+Meaning, delete the `Inventory.former`'s counts when a new inventory is created?

 2. **DONE** `Component.where(completed_tech: true)` are not duplicates of Technology
   - **DONE** Allow Technologies to be counted